Root Canal Therapy in the Memorial Area of Houston

 Eventually, the tooth will be covered with a dental crown that will once again make the tooth fully functional.

-Contact the Houston, TX office of Dr. Mark Gray, DDS today if you have a toothache.
+Contact the Memorial, TX office of Dr. Mark Gray, DDS today if you have a toothache.
 We also serve the areas of Jacinto City, Galena Park, Pearland, Bellaire, and beyond.